gerriarte/nougram_web/Quotai - DS/Design System for AgenciaOps/src/USAGE_GUIDE.md

-# AgenciaOps - Usage Guide
+# Nougram - Usage Guide

 ## Quick Start

-Welcome to **AgenciaOps** - Your creative agency quote management platform!
+Welcome to **Nougram** - Your creative agency quote management platform!

 ---

 ## 🔐 Login

 1. Open the application
-2. You'll see the login screen with the AgenciaOps logo
+2. You'll see the login screen with the Nougram logo
 3. **Demo Access**: Enter any email and password to continue
 4. Click "Sign In" and you'll be redirected to the Dashboard